moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 Generator Stage
 ^^^^^^^^^^^^^^^
 | Generator stages get no input from adjacent stages.
-They compute results and pass them in both direction - upwards and downwards.
+They compute results and pass them in both directions - forward and backward.
 | Execution of a MTC task starts with the Generator stages.
 | The most important generator stage is ``CurrentState``, which gets the current robot state as the starting point for a planning pipeline.